French Open: Jannik Sinner beats Alexander Zverev to book Rafael Nadal quarter-final encounter

 "Sebastian will have a really bright future, such a great player and only 20 years old," said Nadal.

-"It is a real honour.
+"It is a real honour [he idolises me].
 All of our generation try hard to be passionate, play every single day at our best, and if that is an inspiration for the younger generation, that is good."

-Korda, another French Open debutant, had two break points in a nine-minute opening game but couldn't capitalise as Nadal quickly asserted his command.
+Korda, another French Open debutant, had two break points in a nine-minute opening game but could not capitalise as Nadal quickly asserted his command.

 The American did break early in the third set, but Nadal responded by winning the next five games in succession to seal a one-sided victory.